How to promote mental well-being in the workplace

 Creating tailored policies

-While most workplaces will have a written Health and safety policy, employers may consider creating a specific mental health policy.
-This is an internal document outlining a business’ approach to mental health and will often set out how the business:
+While most workplaces will have a written Health and safety policy, employers may consider creating a specific mental health policy too.
+This is an internal document outlining a business’ approach to mental health.
+It will often set out how the business:

 • identifies issues and works with staff to resolve them

-• supports all staff faced with mental health issues
+• supports all staff members faced with mental health issues

-• maintains a healthy environment that staff feel comfortable and safe in
+• maintains a healthy environment that staff members feel comfortable and safe in

 Creating a flexible working environment

-Employers should consider creating a flexible working environment, for example by:
+Employers should consider creating a flexible working environment by, for example:

 Keeping in touch with staff